blind-computing/blind-computing/content/linux/_index.md

 ---
-title: 'GNU / Linux'
+title: "GNU / Linux"
 date: 2020-04-15T21:23:50+01:00
 draft: false
 ---

-Commonly referred to as simply *Linux,* GNU / Linux is a collection of projects that come together to form a customisable, flexible and most importantly free and open source ecosystem of operating systems.
+Commonly referred to as simply _Linux,_ GNU / Linux is a collection of projects that come together to form a customisable, flexible and most importantly free and open source ecosystem of operating systems.

 <!--more-->